 Hefty fines, up to 10% of global turnover, act as a strong deterrent for non-compliance.
 This financial penalty incentivizes companies to invest in advanced content moderation technologies and practices.
 Senior management could also face jail time if the non-compliance is egregious enough.

-US Social Media Legislation
+US Social Media Legislation – State and Federal Proposals

-SAFE TECH Act
+The SAFE TECH Act Proposal

 This proposed legislation seeks to reform Section 230, making platforms more accountable for content moderation decisions.
 It removes immunity in cases involving illegal content and ensures platforms act in good faith when moderating content.

-Silenced No More Act (California)
+California’s Silenced No More Act

 -